MatthewCarroll2001/ITCS3160-Final-Project/README.md

 * Setting triggers to keep information insertion and update in line with requirements
 * Creating views to make sure information is readily availible or hidden if needed
 * Querying for specific data inside any table that may be complex or linked to other tables

+## Files
+* final-hospital-EERD.png contains full design
+* hospital-shema.sql contains definition of database, views, and triggers
+* hospital-data.sql contains all inserted data
+* hospital-query.sql contains a set of 15 queries for the database